alexlafetra/alexlafetra.github.io/stepchild/manual/manual.md

 Sections of a sequence can be **Warped** to be bigger or smaller, although warping a note to be smaller than a 1/48th note (two timesteps) will cause it to ~be deleted~ warp out of existence.

 # 11. Files

+The Stepchild stores sequences on its internal flash storage with the '.child' extension.
+There is also a settings file that can't be browsed directly from the File Menu but *can* be updated from the [Settings Menu](#46-settings) with user preferences.

 ## 11.1 Saving